ifthenpay/prestashop8/readme.md

 </br>

 * Configure MB WAY payment method:
-1. Activate Callback, by selecting this option the order state will update when a payment is received;
-2. (optional) Activate Cancel MB WAY Order, by selecting this option, MB WAY orders that are still unpaid 30 min after confirmation, will have status changed to "Canceled";
-3. MB WAY Countdown, set to "Activate" by default, this option determines whether the MB WAY 5 minutes countdown is displayed or not after confirming order;
-4. Select a MB WAY key.
+1. Select a MB WAY key.
 Can only select from the MB WAY keys associated with your Backoffice key;
+2. Activate Callback, by selecting this option the order state will update when a payment is received;
+3. (optional) Activate Invoice logic, by selecting this option it will execute standard Prestashop logic for invoice;
+4. (optional) Activate Cancel MB WAY Order, by selecting this option, MB WAY orders that are still unpaid 30 min after confirmation, will have status changed to "Canceled";
+5. MB WAY Countdown, set to "Activate" by default, this option determines whether the MB WAY 4 minutes countdown is displayed or not after confirming order;
+6. (optional) Activate Partial refund to allow shop admin to refund from prestashop backoffice;
-5. (optional) Input minimum order value to only display this payment method for orders above it;
+7. (optional) Input minimum order value to only display this payment method for orders above it;
-6. (optional) Input maximum order value to only display this payment method for orders below it;
+8. (optional) Input maximum order value to only display this payment method for orders below it;
+9. MB WAY App Notification Description, set to "MB WAY Payment Order {{order_id}} by default, edit this value to customize the small description shown to the customer in the MB WAY App;
-7. (optional) Select one or more countries to only display this payment method for orders with that shipping country, leave empty to allow all;
+10. (optional) Select one or more countries to only display this payment method for orders with that shipping country, leave empty to allow all;
-8. (optional) Input an Integer number to order this payment method in the checkout page.
+11. (optional) Input an Integer number to order this payment method in the checkout page.
 Smallest takes first place.
-9. Click "Save" button;
+12. Click "Save" button;
 ![img](https://github.com/ifthenpay/prestashop8/raw/assets/readme_img/en/config_mbway.png)
 </br>